Camper BMS

 It's simpler for disputes.
 If a guest queries a charge, you deal directly with your payment provider.
 No middleman, no back-and-forth with a platform support team trying to relay information between parties.

 It's more transparent.
-You can see exactly what your payment gateway charges you, and you can see exactly what Camper BMS charges you.
+You can see exactly what your payment provider charges you, and you can see exactly what Camper BMS charges you.
 Two separate line items.
 No hidden fees buried in transaction processing.

-What About Payment Gateway Fees?
+What About Payment Provider Fees?

 The Bottom Line